How Much Does It Cost To Waterproof A Basement?

 - No window wells

 - Vulnerable cover joints

 Humid weather outside and cold concrete walls, or cold air outside and full heat on the inside, creates a perfect environment for condensation and moisture.

 - Dehumidifier – A dehumidifier could be a solution to this.
 These work best in airtight basements that do not have humid weather seeping in, so be sure to seal up any air or duct leaks.
 Dehumidifiers range from small $30 ones meant for crawl spaces to $250 for a bathroom dehumidifier to $2,820 for large basements.

 - Air vents and fans – Make sure air vents are open and clear of debris.
 Circulate the air well with fans.
 Vent bathroom air outside and add $50 – $100 to the cost if water pipes need to be installed.
-A bathroom fan will cost $330 – $900 installed.
+A new bathroom fan installation costs $250 to $950.